will1410/cataloging-training/classification.md

 # Classification

-Using the NExpress catalog to find items shelved as member libraries requires that items follow some basic classification rules.
-The NExpress classification scheme is based on the item's home library, shelving location, item type, collection code, and call number -- in that order.
+Using the Next Search Catalog catalog to find items shelved as member libraries requires that items follow some basic classification rules.
+The Next Search Catalog classification scheme is based on the item's home library, shelving location, item type, collection code, and call number -- in that order.

 A visual overview of how items are classified would look something like this: